 Respect for the Rights of Children

-NEC endorses the rights of children as set forth in the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles.*4 In accordance with the NEC Group Human Rights Policy and in-house Guidelines on Responsible Conduct with Respect to Supply Chains, NEC endeavors to abolish child labour from the Company and its supply chains and promotes business activities and corporate citizenship activities that are based on consideration for human rights—including those of children.
+NEC strives to prevent or mitigate adverse impacts of its products and services on children in support of the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles,*4 which mentions the rights of vulnerable children, in addition to the international standards embedded in the NEC Group Human Rights Policy.
+In accordance with the Guidelines for Responsible Business Conduct in Supply Chains, NEC endeavors to abolish child labour from its supply chains and promote business activities and corporate citizenship activities that are based on consideration for human rights—including the rights of children.

-- *4Established by UNICEF, the UN Global Compact, and Save the Children in 2012
+- *4Established by UNICEF, the UNGC, and Save the Children in 2012

 Promoting Human Rights Due Diligence

 To heighten the effectiveness of its human rights due diligence, NEC has conducted evaluations of its impact on human rights, beginning in fiscal 2019.

 In fiscal 2019, we worked with Ernst & Young ShinNihon LLC to conduct a quantitative human rights impact evaluation of the main businesses of NEC Corporation and its consolidated subsidiaries in conformance with the UNGPs.

 In fiscal 2020, based on the results of the aforementioned evaluation, we utilized the human rights risk data of the international NPO Business for Social Responsibility (BSR) to compile a list of NEC’s human rights issues.
 From this list, three salient human rights issues were identified and reported to the Board of Directors in fiscal 2021—new technology and human rights (AI and human rights), labour in supply chains, and employee safety and health.